kengz/Quantum-Foundations-Correlations/README.md

 Quantum-Foundations-Correlations
 ================================

-Research notes on Correlations in C3 and BlockCode Algorithm, from Perimeter Institute, Summer 2014
+Research notes on Quantum Foundations: `Correlations in C3` and `Blockcode Algorithm`, from Perimeter Institute, Summer 2014.

+## Status
+The work on Correlations is still ongoing; The Blockcode paper is complete.

+## Credits
+Original work on Correlation is due to Wah Loon Keng, Dr. Matthew Pusey, and Dr. Tobias Fritz.
+The work on Blockcode is due to Wah Loon Keng.
+Our work was sponsored by the Perimeter Institute Summer Student Research program.